dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 ### Improving your copywriting skills

 Plain and clear language helps make your form more accessible to everyone.
 Learning effective copywriting takes practice, but it's an invaluable skill to learn, and your audience won't be able to thank you enough.
-Here are some resources we've found helpful.
+Here are some resources we've found helpful:

 - [GovLoop Academy Course on Plain Language](http://academy.govloop.com/courses/plain-language/)
 - [Clout: The Art and Science of Influential Web Content](http://www.amazon.com/Clout-Science-Influential-Content-Voices/dp/0321733010) by Colleen Jones